Michelin Star Restaurants Girona & Costa Brava

 El Celler de Can Roca in Girona, by the Roca Brothers

 The full tasting menu at El Celler de Can Roca with wine pairings is €300 per person.
 Reservations are near, but not completely, impossible.
+If dining at Celler de Can Roca is on the top of your list of things to do in the Costa Brava, plan ahead.
+Very ahead.
 A new month of tables becomes available at midnight on the 1st day of every month.
 By the morning, the month is normally full.
-A wait list is available.
+A waitlist is available.

 Read more about the El Celler de Can Roca Menu